gianbr/gianbr/README.md

 ## Work experience:

-### May 2021 - December 2022
+### :technologist:  May 2021 - December 2022
 - Take attendance in class.
 Correction of mandatory challenges and final pre-deliveries.
 Resolution of queries inside and outside of class.
 After Class Teaching.
 Students progress monitoring.
 All done in HTML, CSS, JavaScript and ReactJs.

-### June 2022 - September 2022
+### :technologist: June 2022 - September 2022
 - I developed new functions for an e-commerce, modularized and improved the code, as well as the performance of the website in general.
-I was also involved in UX and UI development as well as SEO improvement to improve the overall experience of the website.
+I was also involved in UX and UI development as well as SEO to improve the overall experience of the website.

 ## Skill set: